Table of Contents

 Single spray shower head

 As the name implies, this is the most basic you can go.
 With that, this type also is the cheapest.
-Obviously, it has only one spray pattern with no adjustability.
+It has only one spray pattern with no adjustability.
 That’s as generic as it can get.
 This is the usual type you see in public shower facilities.

 Pros